retelile/Dex/README.md

 # 📝 Integrated Notepad
 A lightweight scratchpad for hot-swapping code snippets, tracking memory addresses, or staging scripts during active live-debugging sessions.

+# 🔮 Infinite Yield Commands
+Dex+++ provides you with Infinite Yield, a popular script on Roblox.
+And now its here in Dex!

+# Agent only features

+Agent only features are the features that wont be released to the public eye for Israel's demands because of its power.
+- Dex Honey ServerScript Reader
+- Dex AI Assist

 <img width="542" height="542" alt="image" src="https://github.com/user-attachments/assets/d8535ec6-cfe2-4a5e-9192-a6681892635a" />